kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/Install.md

 - If applicable, check that the publish profile's target framework is installed.
 - On a new installation
   - Edit the included `appsettings.Local.json` according to the local requirements (see [Local Configuration](#local-configuration) below).
-  - It is not necessary to enter the agent manager URL or certificate thumbprint, as they can be entered when running `InstallService.cmd`.
+  - It is not necessary to enter the agent manager URL or certificate subject CN, as are handled by running `InstallService.cmd`.
 - On an existing installation:
   - Take note of the current install directory, if it needs to stay the same
   - Update the current `appsettings.Local.json` file if changes are desired.